Elbow and Wrist Anatomy And Function

 What condition is an inflammatory response at the medial elbow?
 Golfer’s elbow.
 Why is this relevant?
 The rehab for Golfer’s elbow involves loading this muscle group by doing wrist exercises.
 See the rehab for Golfer’s elbow here.

-Elbow Extensor Group
+Wrist Extensor Group

 The wrist extensor group is located on the lateral (outside) elbow.
 The function of these muscles are to extend, supinate (turn the palm up) and radial deviate the wrist.